The Book of Eli: Critical reception

-Review aggregator Rotten Tomatoes reports that 47% of 208 critics have given the film a positive review, with an average rating of 5.50/10.
+Review aggregator Rotten Tomatoes reports that 46% of 207 critics have given the film a positive review, with an average rating of 5.50/10.
 The site's consensus is that "It's certainly uneven, and many viewers will find that its reach exceeds its grasp, but The Book of Eli finds the Hughes brothers injecting some fresh stylish fun into the kind of post-apocalyptic wasteland filmgoers have seen more than enough of lately."
 Based on 33 critic reviews, Metacritic (another review aggregator) has assigned the film a weighted average score of 53 out of 100, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Todd McCarthy of Variety predicted "this will not be one of ...
-Denzel Washington's bigger grossers."
+Denzel Washington's bigger grossers".
 Chicago Sun-Times critic Roger Ebert gave the film three out of four stars, stating: "You won't be sorry you went.
 It grips your attention, and then at the end throws in several WTF! moments, which are a bonus."

 Reviewing the film for The A.V.
-Club, Scott Tobias graded the film a B, and wrote "At a time when theaters are experiencing a glut of doomsday scenarios, the Hughes' ashen, bombed-out future world looks a little too familiar, no matter how crisply they present it.
-But the showdown between Washington and a deliciously hammy Oldman complicates the film's overt religiosity...".
+Club, Scott Tobias graded the film a B and wrote, "At a time when theaters are experiencing a glut of doomsday scenarios, the Hughes' ashen, bombed-out future world looks a little too familiar, no matter how crisply they present it.
+But the showdown between Washington and a deliciously hammy Oldman complicates the film's overt religiosity".

-Owen Gleiberman of Entertainment Weekly gave the film a D, calling it "a ponderous dystopian bummer that might be described as The Road Warrior without car chases, or The Road without humanity.
+Owen Gleiberman of Entertainment Weekly gave the film a D, calling it "a ponderous dystopian bummer that might be described as The Road Warrior [Mad Max 2] without car chases, or The Road without humanity.

 Home media

 The film was released on DVD and Blu-ray Disc on May 31, 2010, in the UK and on June 15, 2010, in the United States and Canada.
 The DVD took the top spot on all three national home video market charts in its first week.
-It premiered No. 1 on Home Media Magazine's Rental Chart, the Nielsen VideoScan Blu-ray chart, and the Nielsen VideoScan First Alert Sales Chart, where it outdistanced its nearest competitor in sales by a 3 to 1 margin.
+It premiered at No. 1 on Home Media Magazine's Rental Chart, the Nielsen VideoScan Blu-ray chart, and the Nielsen VideoScan First Alert Sales Chart, where it outdistanced its nearest competitor in sales by a 3 to 1 margin.

+Television series

+In January 2024, it was announced that a prequel television series was in development.
+Created and written by Whitta, who was to serve as an executive producer, the series would be set decades before the film, and once again center around the titular character.
+John Boyega was to star in the lead role, and he and the Hughes brothers would be executive producers also.
+Alcon Television Entertainment was shopping the series to various networks.